 Process

-Many of our stone-set designs use the cast-in-place technique.
+Many of the stone-set designs use the cast-in-place technique.
 The stones are placed directly into the wax model and remain in position throughout the casting process.
 As the molten metal flows in, it forms around the stones, locking them in place.
-This method gives each piece a raw, organic finish, ensuring that no two settings are exactly alike — it’s as much alchemy as it is artistry.
+This method gives each piece a raw, organic finish, ensuring that no two settings are exactly alike — it's as much alchemy as it is craft.

 With love,